ActionsCI/compute-semver/readme.md

 # License
 This action is released under the MIT License.
 See the LICENSE file in the repository for more details.

-#Donations
+# Donations
 This is an OpenSource projects.
-If thi brought value to your work please consider donating via PayPal
+If this project brought value to your work please consider donating.

 ## Support This Project

 If you find this project helpful and would like to support its development, consider making a donation.
 Any amount is greatly appreciated and will help ensure continued development and support.